Are the new COVID-19 swab tests accurate?

 Most (81%) of symptomatic COVID-19 cases are mild and remain mild in severity.
 This is more likely if you're vaccinated, or if you're young and otherwise healthy.
 However, patients with mild disease can deteriorate, sometimes quickly, and this is more likely in at-risk groups.

 In part two of this feature series we will look into moderate, severe and critical infections.

-If you think you may have COVID-19 or that you have been exposed to the virus, you should stay at home and self-isolate.
-Currently, only people with symptoms or in certain other limited circumstances are eligible for a COVID-19 test, but if these apply to you, book a test.
+If you think you may have COVID-19 or that you have been exposed to the virus, you should stay at home, self-isolate and book a PCR COVID-19 test as soon as possible.
+Do not stop self-isolating until:

-The vast majority of people with mild or asymptomatic infections do not need to seek medical attention and can treat their symptoms at home.
+The vast majority of people with mild or asymptomatic COVID-19 do not need to seek medical attention and can treat their mild symptoms of COVID at home.
 There are some circumstances in which you should speak with a clinician about your symptoms.
-However, do not simply show up at your GP surgery or a pharmacy as you risk spreading the virus to others.
+However, do not simply show up at your GP surgery or a pharmacy, as you risk spreading the virus to others.
 Instead, call first and ask for advice.

 If you are in a vulnerable group, seek advice.
 This includes all people who were classified as 'clinically extremely vulnerable' and were advised to shield for their own protection in the early stages of the pandemic.

 You should seek medical advice (over the phone) if you develop symptoms of COVID-19 and you:

-- Are over 70 (not all over-70s are in the shielding category, but you are at increased risk of serious disease).
+- Are over 70 (not all over-70s are in the clinically extremely vulnerable category, but you are at increased risk of serious disease).